adrianhrb/atp_api/README.md

-# Atp tennis api 🎾
+# Atp tennis API REST 🎾

 A dedicated to build a simple api around some tennis information.
 <div style='width:520px'>